v-vyarasani/AI-102JA-Designing-and-Implementing-a-Microsoft-Azure-AI-Solution/readme.md

+# Repo Archived!
+This repo has been archived.
+Please refer to the new repo for this course at https://github.com/MicrosoftLearning/AI-102-AIEngineer.ja-jp

 **Important Notice!**

 This repo was replaced by a [new repo](https://github.com/MicrosoftLearning/AI-102-AIEngineer.ja-jp) on December 18th 2021.
 We're making this change to improve the localized version of this content and reduce the delta between English and localized content updates.